crash1115/pf2e-custom-sections/README.md

 A module for the pf2e Foundry VTT system that lets you assign custom sections to items that are displayed in the Encounters area of the Actions tab.

 ## Tips
 - Avoid creating sections with the same names as the default ones (Attacks, Actions, Reactions, Free Actions etc).
-This won't put the item into the default section, it'll create a new section of the same name and tag both your new one and the default one as a custom section.
+The module will yell at you, then not do the thing.

 ## Notes
 - This only works on `character` (PC) type actors right now